-The new locomotive workshop was originally constructed in 1907 for the manufacture of steam locomotives and is one of a group of historically significant late Victorian / early Federation industrial buildings.
-The project involved the construction of two additional floors within the single-story building to accommodate creative, yet highly functional, research, laboratory and office space to incubate start-up companies with advanced technologies related to the creation of new biomedical and biomechanical products.
+The new locomotive workshop was originally constructed in 1907 for the manufacture of steam locomotives and is one of a group of historically significant late Victorian and early Federation industrial buildings.
+The project involved the construction of two additional floors within the single-story building to accommodate creative and highly functional, research, laboratory and office space to incubate start-up companies with advanced technologies related to the creation of new biomedical and biomechanical products.

-People love working in this stimulating environment.
-They really enjoy seeing the old building up close and connect at some level with the notion that the building remains as relevant today as it ever has been in its service of mankind.
+People enjoy working in this stimulating environment, seeing seeing the old building up close and connecting with the notion that the building remains as relevant today as it ever has been in its history.